Vizitest/vtdocs/Writerside/topics/solutions/ai.md

 Over time, though, these problems will add up, and you'll spend so much time debugging the test that you'll likely end up simply disabling many tests for expediency reasons.
 And so you lose all the benefits of testing.

+## Integration tests
+AI is not well suited to more complex testing scenarios.
+It cannot be expected to understand the combination of method calls you want to use.

 ## The Solution
 Vizitest's guiding principle is to allow you to decide which Test Type you want to use, then apply some thought to the requirements mapping before  auto-generating your test cases and test code.

 However, configuration with Vizitest is quick and almost everything else is automated.

 Furthermore, Vizitest solves the readability problem and generates highly consistent, self-documenting code that will run independently of Vizitest.
+Even for complex testing scenarios.

-So, if you decide to stop using it for any reason, your tests will still run.
+So, if you decide to stop using Vizitest for any reason, your tests will still run.

 ## The future of AI in Vizitest
-Having looked early on at generating tests with AI we soon decided against it, even though implementing it would have been straightforward.
-We'd get great code coverage but quality is not assured, and you're storing up major maintenance nightmares.
+Having considered using AI when we started out, we soon decided against it, even though implementing it would have been straightforward.
+We'd get great code coverage but great quality would not be assured, and our users would be storing up test maintenance hell.

 We will be using AI as follows

 - We will provide a UI for specifying requirements in a structured fashion.
 - We will build our own model for this, which will avoid sending any of your code into the cloud.
 - AI will then translate these requirements into Equivalence Classes and Representative Values.
-- Form this point on, our Test Type algorithms will handle the auto-generation of Test Cases and Test Code in a way that AI cannot equal.
+- Form this point on, our Test Type algorithms will handle the auto-generation of Test Cases and Test Code in a way that AI cannot rival.

 Even here, to ensure quality, we will advise users to carefully inspect the Equivalence Classes and Representative Values to validate the job that AI has done.